 QUALIFICATIONS & TRAINING

-- CPD Certificate in Behaviour Activation, Oxford CREDO
+- 2016: CPD Certificate in Behavioural Activation for Depression, Oxford CREDO

 - I undertake continual professional development courses, workshops and reading each year as part of my BACP registration.

 - BACP Registered and Accredited Member